-The easiest way to program and to debug the Atmel[®] AT90USB1287 is to use the Atmel Studio environment together with the STK500/600 or the JTAG-ICE MkII from Atmel.
-Atmel Studio is an integrated development platform (IDP) for writing and debugging AVR applications in Windows[®] 9x/Me/NT/2000/XP/7 environments.
-Atmel Studio provides a project management tool, source file editor, chip simulator, and in-circuit emulator interface for the powerful AVR 8-bit RISC family of microcontrollers.
+The easiest way to program and to debug the Atmel[®] AT90USB1287 is to use the AVR Studio[®] environment together with the STK500/600 or the JTAG-ICE MkII from Atmel.
+AVR Studio is an Integrated Development Environment (IDE) for writing and debugging AVR applications in Windows[®] 9x/Me/NT/2000/XP environments.
+AVR Studio provides a project management tool, source file editor, chip simulator, and in-circuit emulator interface for the powerful AVR 8-bit RISC family of microcontrollers.